containers/podman-desktop/website/docs/troubleshooting/troubleshooting-podman.md

 #### Issue

-In this scenario, the screen may be displaying "No Containers" as shown below despite active containers runnning in the background.
+In this scenario, the screen might be displaying "No Containers" as shown below despite active containers runnning in the background.
 ![img](../img/containers_error.png)

 #### Solution